BakkesModWiki/BakkesModWiki.github.io/content/useful_info/crash_dumps.md

 ---
 title: Crash Dumps
+author: ubelhj
 ---

 Modding RL is finnicky.
 You're going to crash the game at some point.
 This will tell you how to learn from a crash and solve your issue.

 Crashes are often logged in .dmp files.
 They are found at `My Documents/My Games/rocketleague/TAGame/Logs`